 For Osaka to Shirakawa-go then Tokyo

-Consider getting a Hokuriku Arch Pass if you’re making a round trip from Osaka.
+Consider getting a Hokuriku Arch Pass if you’re making a round trip from Osaka/Tokyo.
 It costs 30,000 yen and provides unlimited rides on JR trains, which can be a great value.
 If you’re ending your journey in Tokyo, you can book individual tickets for the JR Thunderbird Limited Express and the JR Hokuriku Shinkansen at the station or online.

 For Tokyo